Intelligent embedded systems for automotive, drones, home appliances, and cross-industry integration — Powered by AIL (AI Layer) and ForgeOS

 Connecting diverse systems for unified intelligence

-Our crossover industrial integration research explores how AI operating systems can bridge different industries, creating synergies and enabling new capabilities.
+Our crossover industrial integration research explores how AIL-powered operating systems can bridge different industries, creating synergies and enabling new capabilities through ForgeOS-based builds.

 Exploring the future of AI in operating systems

 As AI becomes more capable, the traditional app paradigm may evolve.
-We explore how AI agents could replace discrete applications, providing seamless, intent-based computing where the OS understands and fulfills user needs directly.
+We explore how AI agents could replace discrete applications, providing seamless, intent-based computing.

-We critically examine the boundaries of AI in real-world systems: computational constraints, power limitations, safety concerns, explainability requirements, and ethical considerations that shape practical deployments.
+We critically examine computational constraints, power limitations, safety concerns, and ethical considerations that shape practical deployments.